st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

 The *ML Model controller* allows us to:
 - Build the `Flask` *App* and *REST API*
-- Instantiate a connection to the *MySQL DB*
+- Instantiate a connection to the *PostgreSQL DB*
 - Map the `Resource` to the correct *endpoint*, defining proper behavior for every **CRUD** operation
 - Define arguments to parse from the request body for each `Resource`